memory-cards/card-types/types/order_items/README.md

   card: {
     question: 'Order items to get a <b>SOLID</b>',
     answers: [
+      {
-      "a class should have only a single responsibility (i.e. changes to only one part of the software's specification should be able to affect the specification of the class)", "software entities … should be open for extension, but closed for modification.", "objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.", "many client-specific interfaces are better than one general-purpose interface.", 'one should "depend upon abstractions, [not] concretions."'
+        text: "a class should have only a single responsibility (i.e. changes to only one part of the software's specification should be able to affect the specification of the class)"
+      },
+      {
+        text: "software entities … should be open for extension, but closed for modification."
+      },
+      {
+        text: "objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program."
+      },
+      {
+        text: "many client-specific interfaces are better than one general-purpose interface."
+      },
+      {
+        text: 'one should "depend upon abstractions, [not] concretions."'
+      }
     ],
     comment: '<b>SOLID</b> is: <ol>\
     <li>Single responsibility principle</li>\
     <li>Open/closed principle</li>\